ceph/ceph/doc/cephadm/upgrade.rst

 UPGRADE_FAILED_PULL
 -------------------

-This alert means that Ceph was unable to pull the container image for the target version.
+This alert (``UPGRADE_FAILED_PULL``) means that Ceph was unable to pull the container image for the target version.
 This can happen if you specify a version or container image that does not exist (e.g. "1.2.3"), or if the container registry can not be reached by one or more hosts in the cluster.

 To cancel the existing upgrade and to specify a different target version, run the following commands:

 .. prompt:: bash #